Jordan Waters: Professional career

+Los Angeles Rams

 After not being selected in the 2025 NFL draft, Waters signed with the Los Angeles Rams as an undrafted free agent.
 He was waived on August 26 as part of final roster cuts.

+On January 14, 2026, Waters was selected by the St. Louis Battlehawks of the United Football League (UFL).
+However, on February 5, he signed a reserve/futures contract with the Rams.
+On August 30, he was waived as part of final roster cuts and re-signed to the practice squad.